mlswg/mls-protocol/draft-ietf-mls-protocol.md

 produces a single ciphertext output from AEAD encryption (aligning with
 {{?RFC5116}}), as opposed to a separate ciphertext and tag.

 Ciphersuites are represented with the CipherSuite type.
+The ciphersuites are defined in {{mls-ciphersuites}}.

+### Public Keys

 HPKE public keys are opaque values in a format defined by the underlying protocol (see the Cryptographic Dependencies section of the HPKE specification for more information).

 ~~~ tls
 opaque HPKEPublicKey<V>;
 ~~~

-The signature algorithm specified in the ciphersuite is the mandatory algorithm to be used for signatures in FramedContentAuthData and the tree signatures.
-It MUST be the same as the signature algorithm specified in the credentials in the leaves of the tree (including the leaf node information in KeyPackages used to add new members).

-Like HPKE public keys, signature public keys are represented as opaque values in a format defined by the ciphersuite's signature scheme.
+Signature public keys are likewise represented as opaque values in a format defined by the ciphersuite's signature scheme.

 ~~~ tls
 opaque SignaturePublicKey<V>;